 - Vintage tension pole light from Etsy seller christinescornershop

-- Kiki Basketweave Grasscloth Wallpaper from Commercial wall covering
+- Kiki Basketweave Grasscloth Wallpaper from Commercial wall covering (link now gone)

 - Tropical Tiki bird parrot prints from Etsy seller AlwaysThriftySisters